kristopolous/db.js/README.md

 ## db.inverse(list)
 Invert a set of results.

+## db.constrain(type, value)
+This is to constrain the database.
+Currently you can envorce a unique key value through something like `db.constrain('unique', `somekey')`.
+You should probably run this early, as unlike in RDBMSs, it doesn't do a historical check nor does it create a optimized hash to index by this key ... it just does a lookup every time as of now.

 # Persistance and Synchronization
 ## Loading
 What if you have an existing database from somewhere and you want to import your data when you load the page.
 You can supply the data to be imported as an initialization variable.
-For instance, say you are using [jstorage](http://www.jstorage.info/) you could initialize the database as follows:
+For instance, say you are using [jStorage](http://www.jstorage.info/) you could initialize the database as follows:

 `var db = DB($.jStorage.get('government-secrets'));`